 Secondary Production is the process of recycling aluminum scrap into aluminum that can be used again—an environmentally sound process that is 92 percent more energy efficient than primary production.
 The increased adoption of recycled aluminum in manufacturing has created significant economic and environmental wins for both industry and consumers.
 Nearly 40 percent of the North American aluminum supply is now created through secondary production, up around 10 percent since the early 1990s.

 The secondary production process begins with extracting used aluminum from waste streams and getting it ready for recycling.
 Because of the energy savings benefits it provides, aluminum scrap is a most valuable commodity.
 Scrap segregated by chemical composition, or alloy, maintains the highest value while scrap containing a mix of alloys and other materials has the lowest.
 New technologies, such as Laser Induce Breakdown Spectroscopy and Color Sorting, can separate aluminum and remove contaminants to improve the quality and value of the scrap.
-This fine-tuned recycling process allows aluminum cans to go from recycling bin to store shelf in as little as 60 days.
+This fine-tuned recycling process allows aluminum cans to be recycled over and over again in a true closed loop process.

 Once the scrap is collected and sorted, it is placed into a melting furnace and turned into molten aluminum at temperatures ranging from 1300 to 1400 degrees Fahrenheit.
 This molten aluminum may be kept in its liquid state or cast into large slabs called ingots or billets.
 In some cases, alloying elements are added to the liquid aluminum in order to produce the desired metal for a specific product type.
 Aluminum ingots may be rolled back into a sheet product (like can or auto body sheet) while billets can be extruded into a shaped product, such as window frames or an Apple computer case.